katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_vmware_http.rst

           register: host_config_results

-Since Ansible utilizes the VMware HTTP API using the ``uri`` module to perform actions, in this use case it will be connecting directly to the VMware HTTP API from localhost.
+Since Assible utilizes the VMware HTTP API using the ``uri`` module to perform actions, in this use case it will be connecting directly to the VMware HTTP API from localhost.

 This means that playbooks will not be running from the vCenter or ESXi Server.